ansuini/IntrinsicDimDeep/README.md

 <img src="./docs/figs/torus_coords.png" width="600" />

-When we use the euclidean coordinates we can specify a point on the torus giving three numbers: ED = 3.
+When we use euclidean coordinates we can specify a point on the torus giving three numbers: ED = 3.
 But in such a description we are not taking into account the structure of this surface.